Kuwait Visa Fee, How to Apply & Eligibility Process

 - Eligibility: Requires a job offer from a Kuwaiti employer.
 Minimum age: 21.
 No criminal record.

-- Documents: Job offer, work permit from Ministry of Social Affairs and Labor, medical certificate, police clearance (for some nationalities), employer’s security clearance.
+- Documents: Job offer, work permit from the Ministry of Social Affairs and Labor, medical certificate, police clearance (for some nationalities), and employer’s security clearance.

 - Processing Time: 3–4 weeks.